mbmccormick/mbmccormick.github.io/_posts/2013-06-03-hacker-news-for-windows-phone.md

 ---
 layout: post
-title: 'Hacker News for Windows Phone'
+title: "Hacker News for Windows Phone"
 ---

 [Hacker News for Windows Phone](http://www.windowsphone.com/en-US/apps/57a88f24-7dce-47cb-b322-33a1a4178533)